hortonworks-sk/CML-Tensorboard-AMP/README.md

-To launch this project on CML:
+** To launch this project on CML As ML Prototype **

-**As ML Prototype** - In a CML workspace, click "New Project", add a Project Name, select "ML Prototype" as the Initial Setup option, copy in the [repo URL](https://github.com/hortonworks-sk/tensorboard-cml-amp.git), click "Create Project", click "Configure Project"
+1. In a CML workspace, click "New Project"
+2. Add a Project Name,
+3. Select "ML Prototype" as the Initial Setup option, copy in the [repo URL](https://github.com/hortonworks-sk/tensorboard-cml-amp.git),
+4. Click "Create Project"
+5. Navigate to the newly created project
+6. In the project click "Launch Project"

+Tensorboard Take 5 minutes to install

+** To Access Tensorboard, after insallation **

+1. Click Applications in the leftt menu within CML
+2. Click Tensorboard UI in the list of applications